susan-roehampton/OS-Coursework/week5.md

 ---

 ## 7. Critical Analysis

-The implementation of AppArmor, Fail2Ban, and automatic security updates significantly strengthened the security posture of the Ubuntu Server.
-AppArmor provides mandatory access control at the application level, while Fail2Ban actively protects the system against brute-force SSH attacks.
-Automatic updates ensure that known vulnerabilities are patched without manual administrative effort.
+AppArmor, Fail2Ban adaptation and auto security updates have taken security position of the Ubuntu Server to a new level.
+AppArmor implements MAC (Mandatory Access Control) at the application level, while Fail2Ban represents one of the ways to protect your system from bruteforce SSH attacks.
+This is achieved through automatic updates which see to it that known vulnerabilities are patched without manual administrative effort.

-The use of automated verification and monitoring scripts demonstrates how security configurations must be continuously validated rather than relying only on initial setup.
-While these security mechanisms introduce minimal performance overhead, the security benefits far outweigh the resource cost.
+The following are the reasons why you should not think of security configurations as something that should be set and forgotten, but rather something that needs regular checks: It is only a precautionary measure so since it makes less impact compared to setting the configurations initially performance might be slightly affected by these security measures yet the wider benefits in terms of security completely dwarf resource expenditure.

 ---

 ## 8. Reflection

-During Week 5, I developed a strong understanding of layered security implementation and the importance of automation in modern system administration.
-I learned how intrusion detection, access control, automatic patching, and monitoring scripts work together to protect a Linux server.
-This week improved my confidence in writing shell scripts, using SSH for automation, and verifying security controls in a professional environment.
+In the fifth week, I was able to understand more on how to implement layered security through the use of some automated tools and also what automation really means in systems administration today.
+It''s possible I will learn, for example, how ids, aclas, autimatic checks and monitor scripts converge to safeguard a linux server.
+Those wrote codes with greater confidence this week while employed ssh for automation and also checking security controls in professional setting.

 ---